 Arrive in Ushuaia, the world's southernmost town.
 Explore the quaint city or local countryside.
 Alternatively, consider a day trip off the beaten track to the raw, natural archipelago of Tierra del Fuego.
 This is a hiker's paradise, with rugged, snow-capped mountains, glaciers, flower-filled meadows and boggy quagmires.
 In the afternoon, you'll board your ship, and your journey begins as you navigate through the Beagle Channel.

 Sailing onward, you will cross the Drake Passage - a body of water that marks the intersection of the cold Antarctic with the warmer Atlantic and Pacific Oceans.
 The Drake Passage is known for rollicking conditions and strong westerly winds, called the Roaring Fifties.
 While this passage may be challenging, you can rest assured aboard Ocean Atlantic, which is purpose-built with stabilizers, powerful engines and a highly-qualified crew.
 In the Drake, excitement builds as Antarctica comes into view, perhaps you will catch your first sight of seals and penguins!
-Explore the sub-Antarctic Islands, and weather permitting, make your first landfall on King George Island before continuing further south to the tip of the Antarctic Peninsula.

-From the Weddell Sea, you will continue your journey into the open sea, just as Ernest Shackleton and his men did more than a hundred years ago.
+You will continue your journey into the open sea, just as Ernest Shackleton and his men did more than a hundred years ago.
 After passing Elephant Island at close distance, you will reach mighty South Georgia after just a few days at sea.
 South Georgia offers stunning wildlife experiences with a wealth of breeding penguins, sea birds, sea lions and seals, all seeking shelter in this oasis.
 You will explore the fjords of the north coast for 2-3 days, making shore landings as often as possible.

+Leaving the icy peaks of South Georgia behind, we continue onwards towards the Falkland Islands (Malvinas).
 Days at sea are great for participating in lectures and photo sessions, or reading books in the ship library and watching the storm petrels and albatrosses from the top deck.
 Or just to relax.

 During the morning you'll approach the Falkland Islands and in the early afternoon, your vessel will cast anchor in the sheltered natural harbour of Port Stanley.
 Using Zodiacs, land in the town centre, and take a leisurely stroll through the streets of Stanley.
 On the following day, there will be plenty of Zodiac landings, weather permitting, at two of the islands' many magnificent wildlife spots.